w3f/polkadot-wiki/docs/learn/learn-guides-ledger.md

 ## Staking

-For staking using Ledger devices, see
-[this support article](https://support.polkadot.network/support/solutions/articles/65000168057-how-do-i-stake-nominate-on-polkadot-).
+For staking using Ledger devices, follow the instructions on [this support article](https://support.polkadot.network/support/solutions/articles/65000168057-how-do-i-stake-nominate-on-polkadot-).

 ## Ledger Developer Release